Allows you to schedule free, automatic withdrawals timed to match your paycheck cycle.

 - Weekly (1/4 total payment)

-Payments made weekly, every two weeks and twice a month are treated as partial payments and will not be applied to your mortgage until full payment is received.
+Payments made weekly, every two weeks and twice a month are treated as partial payments and may not be applied to your mortgage until full payment is received.
 A partial payment is anything less than the amount due on your billing statement.

 What you need to sign up